 11. Kael Little – USA

 We all know that the Americans used graphic design as a means of visual communication and applied their design philosophies leading to the development of provocative iconography.
 The American soil welcomed the famed European designers from Europe and developed her own sense of graphic design identity.
-The American culture is all encompassing and so is the American design.
+The American culture is all encompassing and so are the American logo designs.

 When the holidays come, the American tradition calls for family and friends gatherings.
 The work here showcases how everything and everyone communicates to create a magical holiday experience.